tumblr/docs/api.md

 | **reblog_key** | String | The unique per-post hash validating that this is a genuine reblog action. | N/A | Yes |
 | **hide_trail** | Boolean | Whether or not to hide the reblog trail with this new post.
 Defaults to false. | `false` | No |
 | **exclude_trail_items** | Array | Instead of **hide_trail**, use this to specify an array of specific reblog trail item indexes to _exclude_ from your reblog. | `[]` | No |

+Note that when making a reblog, the `trail` from the post you're reblogging is not required, and will be ignored if given.
+Any `content` you provide when making a reblog will be added at the end of the reblog trail, in your post.

 #### User Uploaded Media